Forex trading is for many a tested-and-true method of making extra money while paying utmost attention to global news.

 An essential part of the technical analysis of the Forex market, support and resistance points help traders infer key supports and resistances, which then they consider in the decision process on the best trade opportunity.

 - Support and resistance lines go hand in hand with the Pivot Point indicator.
 This tool helps traders project and calculate critical support and resistance levels.
-When you build your typical S&R strategies, you need the Pivot Point indicator to exploit S&R lines, open new positions, and apprise your general trading strategy.
+When you build your typical S&R strategies, you need the Pivot Point indicator to exploit S&R lines, open new positions, and appraise your general trading strategy.

 - Support and resistance lines and the Pivot Point indicator do not represent a trading system or strategy, but the prerequisites you should use in building the strategy that works best for you.